 T. Rowe Price has established an Investment Advisory Committee with respect to the fund.
-The committee chair is ultimately responsible for the day-to-day management of the fund's portfolio and works with the committee in developing and executing the fund's investment program.
-The members of the committee are as follows: John D. Linehan, chair, Jason Adams, Ziad Bakri, David Corris, Ryan S. Hedrick, Kate Hobbs, Jonathan R. Hussey, Shinwoo Kim, Gregory Locraft, Heather K. McPherson, Andy Peters, Melanie A. Abate Rizzo, Daniel Shear, Matthew J. Snowling, Preeta Ragavan Srinivasan, and Steven Strycula.
-The following information provides the year that the chair first joined the Firm and the chair's specific business experience during the past five years (although the chair may have had portfolio management responsibilities for a longer period).
-Mr. Linehan has been chair of the committee since 2015.
+The committee cochairs are ultimately responsible for the day-to-day management of the fund's portfolio and work with the committee in developing and executing the fund's investment program.
+The members of the committee are as follows: John D. Linehan and Gabriel Solomon, cochairs, Jason Adams, Kennard W. Allen, David Corris, Ryan S. Hedrick, Jonathan R. Hussey, Nina P. Jones, Shinwoo Kim, Gregory Locraft, Heather K. McPherson, Melanie A. Abate Rizzo, Matthew J Snowling, Steven Strycula, and Eric L. Veiel.
+The following information provides the year that the cochairs first joined the Firm and cochairs' specific business experience during the past five years (although the cochairs may have had portfolio management responsibilities for a longer period).
+Mr. Linehan has been chair of the committee since 2004, but has been involved in managing the fund since 2000.
 He joined the Firm in 1998, and his investment experience dates from 1989.
 He has served as a portfolio manager with the Firm throughout the past five years.
-The Statement of Additional Information (SAI) provides additional information about the portfolio manager's compensation, other accounts managed by the portfolio manager, and the portfolio manager's ownership of the fund's shares.
+Mr. Solomon has been cochair of the committee since 2021.
+He joined the Firm in 2004, and his investment experience dates from 2002.
+He has served as a portfolio manager with the Firm throughout the past five years.
+The Statement of Additional Information (SAI) provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers, and the portfolio managers' ownership of the fund's shares.